hushkat/hushkat.github.io/_posts/2023-06-21-Keep-it-Simple.md

 ### Conclusion

 In conclusion, this challenge reminds us that sometimes the answers are simple and can be found in plain sight.
 By honing our observation skills and utilizing powerful tools like diff and exiftool, we can uncover hidden secrets.
 Remember, even in the world of cybersecurity, simplicity can hold the key to success.
 Keep exploring, keep hacking, and never stop learning!
-Happy Hacking. dr0idbot out.
+Happy Hacking.